Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Tom Holland as Spider-Man, Spider-Man: Brand New Day logo.

-Spider-Man: Brand New Day officially revealed brand-new logos for its main villains, emphasizing their menacing designs ahead of the anticipated street-level showdown.
+Several brand-new logos for Spider-Man: Brand New Day's villains highlight their menacing designs ahead of the film's July 31 release.
 Sony Pictures and Marvel Studios' upcoming fourth big-screen Spider-Man installment is set to feature a plethora of villains for Peter Parker to deal with as he restarts his life following the game-changing ending of Spider-Man: No Way Home

 Spider-Man sticker sheet.